Resetting the Optimizer in Deep RL: An Empirical Study

 \section{Abstract}

 We focus on the task of approximating the optimal value function in deep reinforcement learning.
-This iterative process is comprised of approximately solving a sequence of optimization problems where the objective function can change per iteration.
-The common approach to solving the problem is to employ modern variants of the stochastic gradient descent algorithm such as Adam.
-These optimizers maintain their own internal parameters such as estimates of the first and the second moment of the gradient, and update these parameters over time.
-Therefore, information obtained in previous iterations is being used to solve the optimization problem in the current iteration.
-We hypothesize that this can contaminate the internal parameters of the employed optimizer in situations where the optimization landscape of the previous iterations is quite different from the current iteration.
-To hedge against this effect, a simple idea is to reset the internal parameters of the optimizer when starting a new iteration.
-We empirically investigate this resetting strategy by employing various optimizers in conjunction with the Rainbow algorithm.
-We demonstrate that this simple modification unleashes the true potential of modern optimizers, and significantly improves the performance of deep RL on the Atari benchmark.
+This iterative process is comprised of solving a sequence of optimization problems where the loss function changes per iteration.
+The common approach to solving this sequence of problems is to employ modern variants of the stochastic gradient descent algorithm such as Adam.
+These optimizers maintain their own internal parameters such as estimates of the first-order and the second-order moments of the gradient, and update them over time.
+Therefore, information obtained in previous iterations is used to solve the optimization problem in the current iteration.
+We demonstrate that this can contaminate the moment estimates because the optimization landscape can change arbitrarily from one iteration to the next one.
+To hedge against this negative effect, a simple idea is to reset the internal parameters of the optimizer when starting a new iteration.
+We empirically investigate this resetting idea by employing various optimizers in conjunction with the Rainbow algorithm.
+We demonstrate that this simple modification significantly improves the performance of deep RL on the Atari benchmark.